Joining A D-Group:

 We understand that certain circumstances occasionally prevent people from being church members for a short time, and we want to respect the time it may take to locate the right church for you when you're in a new area.
 In trusting this season will be short for you, it's fine for you to join D-Group before joining a church.
 Sometimes other D-Group members can even help you in your search!
 In this instance, please be forthcoming and honest about your search, and keep in touch with your leader (if you're a member) or with us (if you're a leader) about how this process is unfolding for you.
 If you need help in finding a church, here is a link to an international church planting network we love: Acts 29 Church Planting Network.

-A “share” is the $20 curriculum fee all returning members pay at the start of each 6-week session.
-This curriculum fee is waived for all first-time members during their first session.
+A “Share” is the $25 curriculum/class fee all returning members pay for each 6-week session.
+This is waived for all first-time members during their first session.
 Here is a further explanation of what happens with the Shares.

-All our D-Groups do the same study, memorize the same verses, watch the same weekly video, and have the same weekly application steps.
-Men's D-Groups only vary from Women's D-Groups in that they have male leadership.
-Because D-Group holds to a complementarian viewpoint, we want to affirm our position on the role of D-Group's leadership: The curriculum (including the weekly video) are simply tools administered by the leaders.
-D-Group is not affiliated with a church, and our leadership team has no spiritual authority over our members.
-Tara-Leigh Cobble makes the brief videos (10-15 minutes) we watch at D-Group each week (though we occasionally have other leaders fill this role).
-She has not been established in any position of teaching authority by the church, and therefore is not positioned over men as an authoritative teacher.
-She submits to and comes under the spiritual leadership and authority of her pastor Matt Chandler, as does the D-Group Staff (who are all members of The Village Church in Flower Mound, TX).
+All our D-Groups do the same study, memorize the same verses, and see the same weekly video content (delivered by a woman for the Women's D-Groups and by a man for the Men's D-Groups), and have the same weekly application steps.
+Because D-Group holds to a complementarian viewpoint, we want to affirm our position on the role of D-Group's leadership: The curriculum (including the weekly video and any podcasts or study materials) are simply tools administered by the leaders.
+D-Group is not affiliated with a specific church, and our leadership team has no spiritual authority over our members.